Artemeey/bench-runtime-windows-vs-wsl/README.md

 Running the test directly on Windows shows good performance.
 WSL also demonstrates high performance when the project is located inside the WSL filesystem and is processed from WSL.

+At the same time, WSL results depend on how warm the filesystem cache is.
+In the test, the first WSL run was about `10x` slower than the repeated run.

 The strongest degradation occurs when a Docker process works with the project through a mounted Windows directory, for example from the `C:/` drive.
 In this mode, operations over a large number of files slow down especially noticeably.